aasimghaffar/cubixsol-multi-channel-chat-order-button-for-woocommerce/README.md

 == Privacy ==

-In the default Direct mode, OmniChat does not connect to any external service by itself.
+In the default Direct mode, Cubixsol Chat does not connect to any external service by itself.
 WhatsApp links (wa.me) open in the visitor's own WhatsApp application.
 When abandoned cart capturing is enabled, visitor-entered checkout details are stored locally in your WordPress database.
 If you enable Meta Cloud API mode, phone numbers and message content are transmitted to Meta (see External Services above).
 Site owners should disclose cart capture and messaging in their privacy policy where required.

 == Screenshots ==

-1. Floating multi-agent chat widget on the storefront.
-2. Widget & Settings admin page with tabbed configuration.
-3. Abandoned Cart Recovery log with analytics and CSV export.
-4. WooCommerce Order Alerts Hub with 1-click WhatsApp updates.
+1. Widget & Settings - the Floating Widget tab, where you enable the chat button and set the default number, position and theme colour.
+2. Floating Widget tab continued - call-to-action text, greeting message and popup header wording.
+3. Agents & Channels - add unlimited agents, each with their own channel, number, working hours and online status.
+4. WooCommerce Button - the 1-click order button for single product pages, with position, colour and an editable message template.
+5. Messages & Recovery - order status notification template and abandoned cart recovery settings.
+6. API & Tracking - choose between Direct wa.me links or the Meta WhatsApp Cloud API, with template configuration.
+7. API & Tracking continued - optional automatic recovery sending and a built-in test message tool.
+8. Cart Recovery Log - captured checkout sessions with pending, recovered, win rate and total lead analytics.
+9. Storefront view - the "Order via WhatsApp" button on a product page and the floating chat widget.

 == Changelog ==